AlanRaak/DroneMap_HW/README.md

 `g++ main.cpp -o main -lsqlite3 && ./main`

-**Dependencies:** Ensure SQLite might not work as is.
+**Dependencies:** SQLite might not work as is.
 For bulding your own follow the instructions [here](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm).

 ### Python Component (API_app.py)
 The `API_app.py` serves as an API app that handles API calls.
 Run it with: